01925 599 052

-Phase 2 ESA is usually undertaken where the phase 1 has indicated a site may be affected by significant contamination.
-In some cases, however, interested parties such as a lender may require phase 2 assessment as a matter of course.
-Where this is the case, we can typically design a limited scope phase 2 investigation to provide physical data and refine the site conceptual model.
+Phase 2 ESA is usually undertaken where the phase 1 assessment has indicated a site may be affected by significant contamination.
+In some cases, however, interested parties such as a lender may require phase 2 survey as a matter of course.
+Where this is the case, we can typically design a limited scope phase 2 investigation to provide physical data and refine the site conceptual model.??

 Let us evaluate your requirements, creating a cost-efficient solution for you.